top of page

 Know Before You Go

-• This route follows multiple trails and the trail names can be confusing.
-It begins along the Beaver Brook Trail, before following the Lookout Mountain Trail, and then taking the Buffalo Bill Trail to the summit.
-Keep an eye on the map so you don't take a wrong turn.
+• Trail names are confusing.
+You’ll hop from Beaver Brook Trail to Lookout Mountain Trail, and finally the Buffalo Bill Trail to reach the summit.
+Keep an eye on your map or GPS to avoid a wrong turn.

 Other trails nearby